sblibs/pySwitchbot/README.md

-BLE_MAC="XX:XX:XX:XX:XX:XX" # The MAC of your lock KEY_ID="XX" # The key-ID of your encryption-key for your lock ENCRYPTION_KEY="XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX" # The encryption-key with key-ID "XX"
+BLE_MAC="XX:XX:XX:XX:XX:XX" # The MAC of your lock KEY_ID="XX" # The key-ID of your encryption-key for your lock ENC_KEY="XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX" # The encryption-key with key-ID "XX"

 async def main():
     wolock = await GetSwitchbotDevices().get_locks()